-- 1. Approximately 6 inches of topsoil blankets the site, which will require removal beneath structures, flatwork and pavements; - 2.
-Subsurface soils consisted of SAND (SM), SILT (ML) and CLAY (CL), while groundwater was encountered at depths of 4 to 7.5 feet below the existing ground surface; and - 3.
-Foundations and floor slabs may be placed on suitable, undisturbed natural soils or on properly placed and compacted structural fill extending to suitable, undisturbed natural soils.
+- 1. Approximately 6 to 12 inches of topsoil blankets the site, which will require removal beneath structures, exterior flatwork and pavements. - 2.
+Subsurface soils encountered below the topsoil consisted of CLAY/ORGANIC CLAY (CL/OH) overlying SAND (SM, SP-SM, SP), while groundwater was encountered at depths of 3 to 5 feet, below the existing ground surface. - 3.
+Foundations and floor slabs may be placed on suitable (non-organic), undisturbed natural soils or on a minimum 18 inches of properly placed and compacted structural fill extending to suitable, undisturbed natural soils.